- 1 What Can I Find at Cua Dai Beach?

 The luxury resorts in this area all offer outstanding high-end dining experiences.
 At Koi Resort’s Vong Restaurant, they serve traditional Vietnamese cuisine from the Quang Nam province, with authentic dishes to satisfy even the most demanding gourmands.
 You’ll dine to the sound of traditional Vietnamese instrumental music in a beautiful setting.

-If you are looking for Sunday entertainment, you can’t go past the Victoria Resort Hotel’s infamous Sunday Brunch.
+If you are looking for Sunday entertainment, you can’t go past the Victoria Resort’s infamous Sunday Brunch.
 You will not find anything like its price back home.
 The food here is amazing.
 You can choose from premium cheeses and cold cuts, sushi and fresh crab, prawns, oysters, and amazingly good meat—a New Zealand leg of lamb or Australian roast beef.

 After brunch, you can use their stunning beachside swimming pool, and those with young children can take advantage of the supervised kids club.
 There are two offers on the table, and both are spectacularly good value for money.
 For soft drinks and beer free flow with brunch, you will pay 690,000 VND (30 USD).
 Free flow of Pol Remy Brut sparkling wine with brunch will cost you 890,000 VND (38 USD).
 Children under 5-years-old dine for free.
 It runs every Sunday from 11:30 am to 3:00 pm.

 The Victoria Resort also houses L’Annam Restaurant, which serves up local cuisine and international dishes accompanied by an extensive wine list.
 The presentation of the food is faultless, as is their efficient staff—plus you can look out to the sea while dining.
 Their colonial-style restaurant is decorated with antique wooden cabinets and classic fans, making it the perfect luxury dining experience.